tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What you may need to change manually

-* If the `<project name>.ExternalAnnotations.xml` is not generated duing installation of the NuGet package, you will need to add it to your project manually.
+* Add the `<project name>.ExternalAnnotations.xml` to your project manually and mark it as content + copy to output.
 * Mark the reference to `Jetbrains.Annotations.dll` as `Copy Local => False`, so it won't get copied to your target directory and eventually get picked up by installers.
 * If you deploy your project as a NuGet package, add `developmentDependency="true"` to the